Zemke/ml/README.md

 The NN has memorized correct results rather than trained for it.

+Can be observed when training accuracy is greater than prediction accuracy.

 ## Tensor

 Data container, n-dimensional array.
 Not multidimensional -- n-dimensional!
 A scalar is therefore a 0-dimensional tensor.